michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.8.5 =
+- Added the ability to automatically insert field definitions in a tooltip for each field.
 - Fixed an issue that it was not possible to select tooltip text.
 - Tweaked the style of tool-tips.